 INSTALLED_APPS = [ 'myapp.apps.MyappConfig', ... ]

-Here we will put under app directory.
+Here I will put under app directory.
 Create a directory called templates under myapp.
 Then again create myapp directory under templates directory.

 Let’s create below base template base.html file under myapp/templates/myapp directory:

-Create child template index.html under myapp/templates/myapp directory.
+Create a child template file index.html under myapp/templates/myapp directory.
 Child template may look like this: